lowcodeunit-devkit/ng-lcu/src/documentation/files/init-with/lcu/introduction.md

-# Introduction to LCUs
+# *Low-Code Unit&trade;* Introduction

-Low Code Units (LCUs) are the building blocks that make up our Application.
+A *Low-Code Unit&trade;* is a building block that helps make up an Application.

 ## Development server